A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: Analysis of Gumbel-max Watermark

-\end{enumerate} \end{theorem} { We now provide some interpretations for this theorem.
-Result (a) indicates that among all tests with type I error not exceeding $\alpha$, our proposed test $\psi_1$ is asymptotically optimal in terms of worst-case efficiency.
-The gap between the asymptotic type II error of $\psi_1$ and the optimal testing scheme is $O\left(\frac{1}{m}\right)$.
+Theorem \ref{optimality-complete}(a) shows that, among all tests with type I error not exceeding $\alpha$, our proposed test $\psi_1$ is asymptotically optimal in terms of the worst-case efficiency.
+The gap between the asymptotic type II error of $\psi_1$ and the optimal test is $O\left({1}/{m}\right)$.
 Given that $m$ is typically very large, our test is effectively optimal in practice.
-Result (b) suggests that among all testing methods, our proposed test $\psi_2$ based on the derived score function and an appropriate threshold, minimizes the asymptotic sum of type I and type II errors.
-The gap between $g(\psi_2)$ and the theoretical minimum $\inf_{\psi}g(\psi)$ is also $O\left(\frac{1}{m}\right)$.
+Theorem \ref{optimality-complete}(b) shows that, among all tests, our proposed test $\psi_2$ minimizes the asymptotic sum of type I and type II errors.
+The gap between $g(\psi_2)$ and the theoretical minimum $\inf_{\psi}g(\psi)$ is also $O\left({1}/{m}\right)$.

-It is also worth noting that the complete inheritance case in our problem is mathematically equivalent to the original watermarking problem of detecting whether a given text was generated by an LLM or produced by a human.
-While \cite{li2024statisticalframeworkwatermarkslarge} also explore the optimality of detection in this context with fixed type I error, their approach establishes class-dependent optimality, that is, their detection procedure is shown to be optimal within a specific class of testing methods.
-In contrast, our result in (a) establishes a stronger form of optimality: our test is proven to be optimal among all possible testing procedures, independent of any specific class.